code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 For example, to make sure you won't consume all the available RAM, you should plan for autoscaling of your resources.
 So you have to design the system with autoscaling in mind: this means, for example, that the system must be stateless and the application must run on infrastructure objects that can be configured to automatically manage resources (like Azure Functions, Kubernetes, and Azure App Services).
 Also: do you need horizontal or vertical scaling?

-And, talking about the integrity of the system, how do you ensure that operations that were ongoing when the fatal error occurred can be completed?
+And, talking about **the integrity of the system**, how do you ensure that operations that were ongoing when the fatal error occurred can be completed?

 One possible solution is to use a database table to keep track of the status of each operation, so that when the application restarts, it first completes pending operations, and then starts working on new operations.